Ohio ballot campaigns allowed more flexibility on signatures - WHIZ News

 “Plaintiffs do not argue that Ohio’s signature requirements are facially unconstitutional,” he wrote.
 “Plaintiffs instead contend that they are unconstitutional as applied to them during this extraordinary time.
 That is, the COVID-19 pandemic has made it impossible to circulate petitions in person.”

-“Let me be clear, the petition requirements set in the Ohio Constitution and decisions on changing them belong to the General Assembly and the people,” LaRose said in an emailed statement.
+“Let me be clear, the petition requirements set in the Ohio Constitution and decisions on changing them belong to the General Assembly and the people,” spokeswoman Maggie Sheehan said in an emailed statement.
 “Our office has already informed Attorney General Yost that we intend to appeal the ruling.”

 Toni Webb, campaign manager for Ohioans for Secure and Fair Elections, said even this court victory may not be enough to help the effort succeed.
 Already, the group lost time having to fight a Ballot Board decision that split its package of changes into four, a clash it ultimately won in court.

-Note: This story has been corrected to show that a spokeswoman of Secretary of State Frank LaRose provided comment, not LaRose himself.